-For organizations who need to review their existing information security defenses, NFF offers a comprehensive Security Architecture Consultation service.
+For organizations who need to review their existing information security defenses, Networking For Future (NFF) offers a comprehensive Security Architecture Consultation service.
 This “High touch” engagement assesses the capabilities and requirements throughout the network, and provides a single view of what is needed to build an end-to-end security architecture to meet organizational goals.

 NFF also offers a Network Threat Assessment.
 This is a network traffic capture for over 2 weeks.
 At the conclusion of this capture, NFF analyzes and creates a report of all application traffic, intrusions, transferred malware, and other suspicious traffic types (botnets, C2, phishing, ransomware etc.) that occurred over this time frame.
 This report provides actionable intelligence as well as a clear understanding of the value of NFF’s security defense solutions.